Python Packaging

 build

-Now run build in the directory that contains pyproject.toml
+To build distributable artifacts for our package, run uv build in the directory that contains pyproject.toml:

-build is a frontend build tool, like pip, but instead of installing your package it should generate a compressed "source distribution" as well as one or more "build distribution" wheel files in a directory named dist/.
+This generates a compressed "source distribution" and one or more "build distribution" wheel files in a directory named dist/.

 Wheel and source distributions

-The .tar.gz file is a "source distribution" — if you decompress it you will find all the files from your project, and you can then do pip install . to install your package from these files.
+The .tar.gz file is a "source distribution" — if you decompress it you will find all the files from your project, and you can then install your package from these files (e.g. uv pip install . or pip install .).

 The .whl file is a "built distribution" or Wheel — essentially a zip file containing only the files that need to be installed to use your package.
 In general these wheels can also contain pre-compiled extension modules, and in this case there may be a separate wheel for each Python version and operating system.

-Both these distributions get uploaded to PyPI, and pip install will always prefer to install from a wheel, only falling back to the source distribution if no suitable wheel exists.
+Both these distributions get uploaded to PyPI, and pip / uv will always prefer to install from a wheel, only falling back to the source distribution if no suitable wheel exists.

 PyPI account and API key